prefix-dev/rattler-build/docs/build_script.md

 : The version of the package currently under construction.

 `PKG_BUILD_STRING`
-: The complete build string of the package being built, including the hash (e.g., py311h21422ab_0).
+: The complete build string of the package being built, including the hash (e.g. py311h21422ab_0).

 `PKG_HASH`
-: Represents the hash of the package being built, excluding the leading 'h' (e.g., 21422ab).
-This is applicable from Conda-build 3.0 onwards.
+: Represents the hash of the package being built, excluding the leading 'h' (e.g. 21422ab).
+This is applicable from conda-build 3.0 onwards.

 `PYTHON`
 : The path to the Python executable in the host prefix.
 Python is installed in the host prefix only when it is listed as a host requirement.